This post demonstrates how to use SharePoint Document Sets in a Human Resources scenario for managing Performance Review.

 Note at the end of the video above that we have a “PR Year – 2018” folder.
 That folder was created automatically because of the, “Automatically create a folder for each unique value of a property“, setting that was specified when creating the Content Organizer Rules.
 And, after waiting the necessary ~24 hours, you’ll have an empty drop-off library and find the restored document set filed under that library:

-To close, another one of the great advantages of this setup is that the Content Organizer and Send To Connection features will automatically elevate privileges.
+Another great advantage of this setup is that the Content Organizer and Send To Connection features will automatically elevate privileges.
 The features will copy content from a site into the Human Resources Performance Review site even when users cannot do so “manually” due to restricted permissions.